 Germany’s FLL Guidelines on planted roofs suggest the medium used on a planted roof generally retains from 30% to 60% of water by volume when totally saturated with water.
 The size of growth medium particles, the types of materials used and the depth of the medium all affect the amount of moisture the medium can retain.

 - Size: Smaller particles have a higher surface area-to-mass ratio and smaller pores, both of which enhances the medium’s water retention capacity and capillarity, or its ability to absorb water through the capillary action that draws water into a particle.

 - Type: As the proportion of organic matter in growth medium increases, so does its water retention capacity.
 However, too much organic material in a medium can cause it to shrink as the material decomposes.
 If the organic material contains high levels of nutrient salts, or various phosphorus and nitrogen compounds that have a fertilizing effect, it can even decrease the quality of runoff from the roof.

 - Depth: The thicker the growth medium the more water the roof can absorb, at least up to a point.
 In general, a thicker roof can be expected to retain more water from an individual storm.
 A 4-inch roof can typically retain 1 to 1.5 inches of rain.
 This means that in the summer, when most storms produce less than 1 inch of precipitation, 90% of storms are largely retained.
-However, benefits do not depend exclusively on depth, and thinner extensive green roofs yield the greatest benefit-to-cost ratio.
+However, benefits do not depend exclusively on depth, and thinner extensive planted roofs yield the greatest benefit-to-cost ratio.

 Climate: Always give preference to native plant species when choosing vegetation.
 Sedums can also survive harsher environments of higher elevations and perform as a fire-break on the roof.